simplex-chat/simplex-chat/docs/guide/network-and-servers.md

 # Network & servers

 You can adjust your network and server settings in SimpleX Chat.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Messages and Files](#messages-and-files)